lilactown/helix/docs/creating-elements.md

 ### Native props

-For "native" components (in React DOM this is any string like "div", "span", etc.), a map literal passed to the `:style` prop will also be converted to a JS object at compile time.
+For "native" components (in React DOM this is any string like "div", "span", etc.), all prop keys will be converted from kebab-case to camelCase and several props will be specially transformed.

+An element is determined to be "native" and be subject to these transformations
+if:

+- It is a string e.g. "div"
+- OR it is a keyword e.g. :div
+- OR it is _inferred_ to be a string or keyword
+- OR it has metadata key `:native` set to true

 ```clojure
 ($ "div" {:style {:color "red"